 When Do We Use IV Percentile or IV Rank?

 There are traders who also use IV Rank to do this similar check.
 However, please do note that there is a difference.
-We should not use the same number to assess when using IV Rank.
+We should not assume they are the same.

 What Is The Difference Between IV Percentile or IV Rank?

 Many traders do not understand the difference between the two, but each can give us a very different picture of the volatility environment.

 IV Rank is a description of where the current IV lies in comparison to its yearly high and low IV.

 IV Percentile tells the percentage of days over the past year, that were below the current IV.